camunda/camunda-docs-manual/content/reference/rest/history/variable-instance/post-variable-instance-query.md

 ---

-Query for historic variable instances that fulfill the given parameters.
+Queries for historic variable instances that fulfill the given parameters.
-This method is slightly more powerful than the [GET query]({{< relref "reference/rest/history/variable-instance/get-variable-instance-query.md" >}}) because it allows filtering by variable values of the different types `String`, `Number` or `Boolean`.
+This method is slightly more powerful than the [Get Variable Instances]({{< relref "reference/rest/history/variable-instance/get-variable-instance-query.md" >}}) method because it allows filtering by variable values of the different types `String`, `Number` or `Boolean`.

 # Method